Columbus, The Original American Hero

 No convincing evidence exists that the natives of the Caribbean were particularly warlike, fierce, or cannibals, even the legendary Caribs, although they raided the Taino islands, generally to take “brides.”
 In one of many ironies of the New World’s “discovery,” the second voyage first made landfall at Guadeloupe (after a brief stop for Columbus to “claim” Martinique).
 Guadeloupe is considered the island furthest north that the Caribs inhabited.
-It was Columbus’ best and nearly only chance to meet a real Carib on that voyage, and it is doubtful that he ever met a Carib in the flesh, except some possibly Carib women and children that he captured during a later voyage, in his standard exploration style.
+It was Columbus’s best and nearly only chance to meet a real Carib on that voyage, and it is doubtful that he ever met a Carib in the flesh, except some possibly Carib women and children that he captured during a later voyage, in his standard exploration style.
 The fleet stayed at Guadeloupe for a week.
 What kind of encounter did the Spaniards have with those fierce cannibals?
-The natives all fled inland when the Spaniards showed up, and the Spaniards failed to meet any.
-On Guadeloupe, Columbus’ men invaded the island, one party getting itself lost for days, while others seized the women they found, possibly Carib women, but also possibly “bride captured” Taino.
+The natives all fled inland when the Spaniards arrived, and the Spaniards failed to meet any.
+On Guadeloupe, Columbus’s men invaded the island, one party getting itself lost for days, while others seized the women they found, possibly Carib women, but also possibly “bride captured” Taino.

 On November 14, two weeks before the fleet arrived at the fort manned by the forty Spaniards left behind on the first voyage, Columbus, Cuneo, Coma and Chanca recorded a native encounter on St. Croix.
 The seventeen ships were anchored off the island, and longboats had gone ashore to capture slaves.
 Just then a canoe appeared, paddling along the shoreline.
 The canoe held four men, two women and a child.
 The sight of the large ships left the canoe's passengers spellbound.
 The canoe just sat there for an hour, the natives mutely staring at the ships.